MicrosoftDocs/customer-insights/ci-docs/data/data-unification-match-tables.md

    - **Name**: Name for the rule.

-1. To match tables only if attributes meet multiple conditions, select **Add** > **Add condition** to add more conditions to a match rule.
+1. To match tables only if columns meet multiple conditions, select **Add** > **Add condition** to add more conditions to a match rule.
 Conditions are connected with a logical AND operator and thus only executed if all conditions are met.

 1. Optionally, consider advanced options such as [exceptions](#add-exceptions-to-a-rule) or [custom match conditions](#specify-custom-match-conditions).